bloomberg/chromium.bb/native_client_sdk/src/doc/faq.rst

 You can develop on Windows, Mac, or Linux, and the resulting Native Client or Portable Native Client application will run inside the Google Chrome browser on all those platforms as well as ChromeOS.
-You can also develop on ChromeOS with `Crouton
-<https://github.com/dnschneid/crouton>`_, and we're working on
-self-hosting a full development environment on Portable Native Client.
+You can also develop on ChromeOS with `Crouton`_, and we're working on self-hosting a full development environment on Portable Native Client.

 Any editor+shell combination should work as well as IDEs like Eclipse,